AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Experiments

-After verifying the optimization efficiency and robustness on some test functions and a simple regression task, we now perform four practical benchmark problems to compare the performance of typical optimizers, including the proposed AdaTerm.
-Detailed setups (e.g. network architectures) can be found in~\ref{apdx:learning}.
+After verifying the optimization efficiency and robustness on certain test functions and a regression task with artificial noise, we now investigate four practical benchmark problems to evaluate the performance of the proposed algorithm, AdaTerm.
+Details of the setups (e.g., network architectures) can be found in~\ref{apdx:learning}.

+For each method, 24 trials are conducted with different random seeds, and the mean and standard deviation of the scores for the respective benchmarks are evaluated.
+All the test results after learning can be found in Table~\ref{tab:exp_result}.
+An ablation test was also conducted for AdaTerm, as summarized in~\ref{apdx:ablation}.